 #1.
 Consider Hiring A Professional

-If you haven’t already thought about it, it’s time to decide whether to build your website from scratch or to hire a professional web designer.
+If you haven’t already thought about it, it’s time to decide whether to build your website from scratch or to hire a professional web designer or web design agency.
 With each one come various pros and cons.

 Whether simply implementing changes or building a website from the ground up, doing it yourself is certainly the cheapest route.
 However, if you have no background in web design, it could take you six months or more to learn how to deploy your own website, never mind actually do it.
 If you’re not willing to invest that much time, it makes more sense to hire an expert to help you.